mikedenly/mikedenly.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a Ph.D. candidate in the Department of Government at the University of Texas at Austin, and I also serve as [Governance Team](http://www.ipdutexas.org/governance.html) Leader at Innovations for Peace and Development.
 My [research](https://mikedenly.com/research/) focuses on the political economy of development, with an emphasis on corruption, natural resources, and foreign aid.
-At UT Austin, I [teach](https://mikedenly.com/teaching/) a two-semester Research Practicum as well as separate Data Science course.
+At UT Austin, I [teach](https://mikedenly.com/teaching/) a two-semester Research Practicum as well as a separate Data Science course.

 Prior to joining UT Austin, I worked for the US State Department, the European Commission, and the World Bank.
 Since starting my Ph.D., I have consulted extensively for the World Bank and USAID on governance and anti-corruption issues.